-This course is ideal for saxophone students who have had at least a year and a half of serious musical study.
+This course is for saxophone students who have had a year and a half of serious musical study.

 Any other band or instrumental experience will be of advantage.
 You must be able to play two octaves from bottom C to top C, and you should already know the major scales of C, G, F and D and the minor pentatonic on A and D, and their chord tones.

 You will need to follow written and verbal instructions in English and engage in class discussions.

 How will I be taught, and will there be any work outside the class?

-You will be taught in live online sessions through tutor demonstrations, and printed and recorded music.
-You will play with other students, sometimes with piano and/or a backing track, and learn from one another.
+You will be taught through tutor demonstrations, and use of printed and recorded music.
+You will play with other students, sometimes with piano accompaniment or a backing track, and learn from one another.

-Students are expected to make time and space for instrumental practice.
+Students are expected to make time and space for regular instrumental practice.

 Are there any other costs?
 Is there anything I need to bring?

 A music stand and metronome are essential for practice at home.

 Please have manuscript paper and a pencil.
-You will be required to buy a saxophone book on the advice of the tutor.
+You may be required to buy a saxophone book on the advice of the tutor.
 All other materials and resources will be available in the google classroom.